 The Minister at Clowne is Revd Mark Carrick.

-When re-opening is possible, the church will return to its usual rhythm of worship:
+From May 23rd onwards, the church will return to its usual rhythm of worship:

 Worship is mainly traditional, although alternative styles are also used.
 Services aim to be meaningful for everyone, with hymns old and new, prayers in different forms, and readings from many versions of the Bible.